-All UK driving licences issued since 1998 comprise of a photocard and a paper counterpart — the paper section currently records all endorsements, penalty points and entitlements and can be used as proof of your driving record.
-But on 8th June 2015, the DVLA scrapped the paper driving licence counterpart.
-Driving history details are now stored electronically and your details can be accessed securely online using the new View Driving Licence service.
+All UK driving licences issued between 1998 and 2015 comprise of a photocard and a paper counterpart.
+The paper section records all endorsements, penalty points and entitlements and can be used as proof of your driving record.

-The latest driving licence changes are part of a shake-up of DVLA’s processes, which includes scrapping the tax disc and cutting the cost of applying for a licence, which is set to save motorists £18 million per year.
+The driving licence changes were part of a shake-up of the DVLA’s processes, which included scrapping the tax disc and cutting the cost of applying for a licence.

-The changes were originally planned for implementation in January 2015, but the scheme was pushed back 6 months in order for the online driving licence check system to be completed.
+The changes were originally planned for January 2015, but the scheme was pushed back 6 months in order for the online driving licence check system to be completed.

-If you have a two-part (card and paper) driving licence, you can destroy the paper counterpart of your driving licence after 8th June 2015.
-After this date, the paper section won’t be a legally recognised document.
+If you have a two-part – card and paper – driving licence, you can destroy the paper counterpart of your driving licence.
+After 8 June 2015, the paper section ceased to be a legally recognised document.

 For most drivers, the new system requires little or no action.
 However, there are some changes you need to be aware of if you plan to hire a car or if your employer carries out driving history checks.